upgundecha/cypress-documentation/source/api/commands/url.md

 ### Hardcoded versus using the configuration object

-Instead of hardcoding the URL you can use the `baseUrl` of the {% url 'Cypress configuration' configuration %}.
+Instead of hard-coding the URL used in the assertion, you can use the `baseUrl` defined in the {% url 'Cypress configuration' configuration %}.

-Given the remote URL, `http://localhost:8000/index.html`, these assertions are the same.
+Given the remote URL, `http://localhost:8000/index.html`, and the baseUrl is set to `http://localhost:8000` these assertions are the same.

 ```javascript
 cy.url().should('eq', 'http://localhost:8000/index.html')